-- To gain consent would place the child at risk, - by doing so will compromise a criminal investigation, - It cannot be reasonably expected that a practitioner gains consent,

-- or, if by sharing information it will enhance the safeguarding of a child in a timely manner, but it is not possible to gain consent.
+- To gain consent would place the child at risk, - by doing so will compromise a criminal investigation, - It cannot be reasonably expected that a practitioner gains consent, - or, if by sharing information it will enhance the safeguarding of a child in a timely manner, but it is not possible to gain consent.

-There are also times when [Snowdon Village Academy] will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
-When in doubt [Snowdon Village Academy] will seek legal advice.
+There are also times when [name of setting] will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
+When in doubt [name of setting] will seek legal advice.